Hong Kong Athletes Fund (HKAF)

-To be eligible for support, athletes must satisfy all the following criteria:
+Athletes must meet all of the following criteria:

 - Medallist (> 9 entries) or top 1/3 (≤ 9 entries) in Asian Senior Championships, or equivalent or above (according to the Elite Vote Scoring Table).
 Results of junior championships will not be considered; and

-- Senior current or retired elite athlete of a recognized National Sports Association (NSA).
-Athletes will have a grace period of two years following retirement during which to apply for grants; and
+- Senior (current or retired) elite athlete of a recognized National Sports Association (NSA).
+Athletes will have a two-year grace period following their retirement during which they could apply for grants; and

 - Resided in Hong Kong for a minimum of three years and is a holder of a Hong Kong Identity Card at the time of application; and